J. Doyne Farmer: Chaos and the Dynamical Systems Collective

-After the roulette project Farmer switched his dissertation topic to chaotic dynamics and joined together with James P. Crutchfield, Norman Packard, and Robert Shaw to found the Dynamical Systems Collective (subsequently known by others as the Chaos Cabal).
+After the roulette project Farmer switched his dissertation topic to chaotic dynamics and joined with James P. Crutchfield, Norman Packard, and Robert Shaw to found the Dynamical Systems Collective (subsequently known by others as the Chaos Cabal).
 Although they had the blessing of faculty members William L. Burke and Ralph Abraham, they essentially co-advised each other's PhD theses.
 Their most important contribution was a method for state space reconstruction, that made it possible to visualize and study chaotic attractors based only on a single time series.
 This has now been used to identify chaotic attractors and study their properties in a wide variety of physical systems.

 In his PhD thesis in 1981 Farmer showed how varying a parameter of an infinite dimensional system could give rise to a sequence of successively more complicated chaotic attractors, resembling the transition to turbulence.
 He later developed a method for nonlinear time series forecasting that has been used for exploiting low dimensional chaos to make better short term forecasts.
 Other work included an improved method for state space reconstruction, and a derivation of the fundamental limits in which this becomes impossible, so that the dynamics become inherently random.
 He and colleagues also developed a method for determining when chaos can be distinguished from the null hypothesis of a correlated linear random process.